FranxYao/franxyao.github.io/index.md

 I study large-scale probabilistic generative models for human language.

-In the era of large language models, my research focuses on specialized language models, emergent abilities, complex reasoning, and new research paradigm in the large scale regime.
+In the era of large language models, my research focuses on specialized language models, complex reasoning, emergent abilities, and how to inject strong abilities to language models from first principles.
 My article on [tracing emergent abilities to their sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1) is now an important roadmap about large language model evolution.

 Before the LLM era, I studied latent variable models for language generation and structure prediction.